redruin1/factorio-draftsman/docs/source/quickstart.rst

 .. image:: ../img/quickstart/all_default_container_inventories.png

 Being *"Factorio-safe"* also applies to entities.
 If we were to set the bar to be anything other than an unsigned short, Factorio would throw a fit.
 Thus, Draftsman throws an error right when we make the mistake:

 .. code-block:: python

-    container.bar = -1 # BarIndexError: 'bar' not in range [0, 65536)
+    container.bar = -1 # IndexError: 'bar' not in range [0, 65536)

 However, what if we were to set the index to a number within that range, but greater than the number of inventory slots?
 Factorio swallows this, simply acting as if the bar index was not set, but does so *silently*; which, if such a component is critical, can be hard to catch.
 Wouldn't it be better to be notified of such a mistake without necessarily affecting program function?

 As a result, in addition to attempting to be *"Factorio-safe"*, Draftsman also attempts to be *"Factorio-correct"*: If some component or attribute does not break the importing/exporting process, but either doesn't make sense or fails to achieve the desired effect, a warning is raised:

 .. code-block:: python

-    container.bar = 100 # BarIndexWarning: 'bar' not in range [0, 48)
+    container.bar = 100 # IndexWarning: 'bar' not in range [0, 48)

 Thus, we can now see our mistake and fix it.
 Or, we can just ignore it:

 .. code-block:: python

     import warnings
-    from draftsman.warning import BarIndexWarning, DraftsmanWarning
+    from draftsman.warning import IndexWarning, DraftsmanWarning

     # We can choose to ignore just this specific warning
-    warnings.simplefilter("ignore", BarIndexWarning)
+    warnings.simplefilter("ignore", IndexWarning)
     # Or we can ignore all warnings issued by Draftsman
     warnings.simplefilter("ignore", DraftsmanWarning)